-Perspective | What has your car become: A safe haven?
-A hiding place?
-A rat condo?
+Perspective | What has your car become: Haven?
+Hiding place?
+Rat condo?

 I know Miller isn’t the only one finding solitude on four wheels.

-Even commuters who used to hate their car time are sneaking into their Priuses to listen to their favorite podcast in the driveway.
+Even commuters who used to hate their car time are sneaking into their Priuses to listen to their favorite podcast on the driveway.

 In the parking lot of a hotel serving as one of the city’s homeless shelters, I met a mom using a friend’s car as an outing for her chubby-cheeked first-grader.